quicwg/base-drafts/draft-ietf-quic-transport.md

 initial_max_streams_bidi (0x0002):

-: The initial maximum bidirectional streams parameter contains the initial maximum number of application-owned bidirectional streams the peer may initiate, encoded as an unsigned 16-bit integer.
-If this parameter is absent or zero, application-owned bidirectional streams cannot be created until a MAX_STREAM_ID frame is sent.
-Note that a value of 0 does not prevent the cryptographic handshake stream (that is, stream 0) from being used.
+: The initial maximum bidirectional streams parameter contains the initial maximum number of bidirectional streams the peer may initiate, encoded as an unsigned 16-bit integer.
+Note that the cryptographic handshake stream (that is, stream 0) is exempt, a value of zero does not prevent it from being used.
+If this parameter is absent or zero, bidirectional streams cannot be created until a MAX_STREAM_ID frame is sent.
 Setting this parameter is equivalent to sending a MAX_STREAM_ID ({{frame-max-stream-id}}) immediately after completing the handshake containing the corresponding Stream ID.
-For example, a value of 0x05 would be equivalent to receiving a MAX_STREAM_ID containing 20 when received by a client or 17 when received by a server.
+  For example, a value of 0x05 would be equivalent to receiving a MAX_STREAM_ID containing 20 when received by a client, or 17 when received by a server.

 initial_max_stream_id_uni (0x0008):

-: The initial maximum unidirectional streams parameter contains the initial maximum number of application-owned unidirectional streams the peer may initiate, encoded as an unsigned 16-bit integer.
+: The initial maximum unidirectional streams parameter contains the initial maximum number of unidirectional streams the peer may initiate, encoded as an unsigned 16-bit integer.
 If this parameter is absent or zero, unidirectional streams cannot be created until a MAX_STREAM_ID frame is sent.
 Setting this parameter is equivalent to sending a MAX_STREAM_ID ({{frame-max-stream-id}}) immediately after completing the handshake containing the corresponding Stream ID.
-For example, a value of 0x05 would be equivalent to receiving a MAX_STREAM_ID containing 18 when received by a client or 19 when received by a server.
+For example, a value of 0x05 would be equivalent to receiving a MAX_STREAM_ID containing 18 when received by a client, or 19 when received by a server.

 max_packet_size (0x0005):